rackerlabs/rackspace-how-to/content/managed-operations/cloud-servers-with-managed-operations-support-for-windows.md

 ### End-of-life support dates

 Rackspace makes every effort to align our support dates for operating systems with the manufacturer's support dates.
-The end-of-life support dates listed are provided by the manufacturer and are subject to change.
+The following end-of-life support dates are provided by the manufacturer and are subject to change.
 If the manufacturer decides to shorten the support life of an operating system, Rackspace might be forced to end support sooner than the published date.